Comparisons12 min read

 • You're on a tight budget and the free plan or lower tiers are appealing

-• You need deep automation without jumping to an enterprise tier
+• You need serious automation without jumping to an enterprise tier

 • You're already using Zoho tools like Zoho Books, Desk, or Campaigns